 More globally, collaborative lawyers feel they help their clients resolve their disputes productively, thus fulfilling Lincoln's vision of the lawyer "as a peacemaker" with the "superior opportunity of being a good man [or woman]" for whom "[t]here will still be business enough."
-The professional satisfaction of the collaborative lawyer's role may have best been summed up nearly one hundred years after Lincoln wrote by another of the greatest figures to practice law, Mohandas Gandhi.
-Gandhi served as a lawyer for the South African Indian community before he returned to India to lead its fight for independence.
+The professional satisfaction of the collaborative lawyer's role may have best been summed up nearly one hundred years after Lincoln wrote by another great figure who was also a practicing lawyer, Mohandas Gandhi.
+Gandhi served as a lawyer in the South African Indian community before he returned to India to lead its fight for independence.
 Reflecting on his experience encouraging a settlement by a client of a commercial dispute, Gandhi wrote: